 - The Broad Museum (opened 2016)

 - The Museum of Contemporary Art (LA MOCA)

 - Welcome Dinner at a Local Restaurant

 On the doorstep of our hotel are two major art museums, representing the entrepreneurial and philanthropic spirit of Los Angeles.

-Through their philanthropic foundations and business activities, Eli and Edythe Broad have become among the most influential citizens of Los Angeles.
-As supporters of LACMA (Los Angeles County Museum of Art), MOCA, university art museums, education and opera, the Broads have reshaped LA culture and reinvigorated the downtown area.
-The new Broad Art Museum, opened in 2016, presents works from their collection in a building designed by Diller Scofidio + Renfro (ICA Boston; Berkeley Art Museum).
+Through their philanthropic foundations and business activities, Eli and Edythe Broad have become two of the most influential citizens of Los Angeles.
+As supporters of LACMA (Los Angeles County Museum of Art), MOCA (the Museum of Contemporary Art), university art museums, education and opera, the Broads have reshaped LA culture and reinvigorated the downtown area.
+The Broad Art Museum, opened in 2016, presents works from their collection in a building designed by Diller Scofidio + Renfro (ICA Boston; Berkeley Art Museum).
 The collection features major works by American and international artists – including Warhol, Rauschenberg, Beuys, Ruscha, Koons, Kruger, Murakami – presented in provocative thematic installations.